alexan1/alexan1.github.io/_posts/2019-12-26-deploy blazor to github pages.md

 2. Blazor WebAssembly

 Latest is client side model, so it can be hosted as static website, for example in [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website), [FireBase](https://firebase.google.com/) or [GitHub Pages](https://pages.github.com/).

+It's easy with GitHub Pages and it's free.

+If you need to deploy there you go to Settings -> GitHub Pages -> Source, but it doesn't work this way with Blazor.

+Although Blazor is client side application, it need to be compiled before deployment.